EvModder/CSCE-489-Cloud-Database-Simulator/README.md

 * admin <remove/add> # Remove or add a physical machine or rack

 ## Compiling and Executing
-Since the program is written in standard Java, to compile the program simply navigate to the src/ directory and run `javac Aggiestack.java`.
-Likewise, to execute the program simply type `java AggieStack` from the same directory.
+Since the program is written in standard Java, to compile the program simply navigate to the src/ directory and type:
+`javac Aggiestack.java`
+Likewise, to execute the program simply enter the following command from the same directory:
+`java AggieStack`